lambdamikel/Busch-2090/README.md

 magazin "ELO" due to a previous collaboration between Busch and "ELO" for some of their earlier electronics kits, this turned out to be *not* the case.
-But read for yourself to uncover who, under commission of Busch and with and guidance from Mr. J�rg Vallen, developed the hardware and operating system of the Microtronic!
+But read for yourself to uncover who, under commission of Busch and with and guidance from Mr. Jörg Vallen, developed the hardware and operating system of the Microtronic!
 The document is a fascinating read and also nicely discusses some of the engineering challenges that cropped up along the way.